-1. When a customer walks into a DIY store to buy a drill, they don’t want a drill, they want a hole…
+2. When a customer walks into a DIY store to buy a drill, they don’t want a drill, they want a hole!

 Mike Williams, Security Pros

-Start your presentation with the bottom line, Here is our recommendation, and here is the price.
+For us this means starting by presenting our recommendation followed by the price.
 Then justify why.
 Go back through the issues you discovered when discussing the customer’s problem that you are proposing to solve.
 Relate your solution to each of the problems.

 That way if their initial reaction was that your price is too high, you remind them what the problems are, and they will agree that solving the problems justifies your price.
 Or they can re-prioritize to get to a price that they are willing to pay for a smaller solution.

 If the price is lower than they expected, you can do the deal and get to lunch early!

 My favorite tip is to always tie a financial metric to whatever you are selling.
 Some examples are obvious ones.
 For instance, an equipment saleswoman could say that by installing their motors, the energy cost will drop by 18% leading to a total saving of $11 million a year.